 What Is Ductility Test of Bitumen?

-The ductility test of bitumen is one of the main tests you need to do when building the road.
+The ductility test on bitumen is one of the main tests you need to do when building the road.
+It helps determine the ductility value of bitumen.
 We know that the ductility of a material is the ability of that material to undergo plastic deformation (permanent deformation) before the rupture of that material.

 The ductility of a bituminous material is measured by the distance in cm that it elongates before breaking when a standard briquette sample of the material is separated at a specified speed and temperature.